Dragonmystic707/exalted-reincarnated/docs/System/General_System.md

 The exception to this guidance are important characters, such as rivals or foes of great challenge.

-> There are two characters in the scene: a guard and a thief.
+######### There are two characters in the scene: a guard and a thief.
 The guard is keeping watch, and the thief is attempting to sneak past them.
 The dice pool for the player-controlled thief would be Dexterity + Stealth.

->
-> Since this is a NPC, and there are no dice-affecting powers active, the storyteller simply takes the average: (Wits + Awareness)/2, which turns out to be 3.
+######### Since this is a NPC, and there are no dice-affecting powers active, the storyteller simply takes the average: (Wits + Awareness)/2, which turns out to be 3.
 Should the thief match or surpass that difficulty, they successfully sneak past.

 ### Retrying Rolls

-Once a roll has been decided, a Player cannot simply try the action again—it is assumed that the character has already approached the issue from multiple different angles before truly failing.
+Once a roll has been decided, a Player cannot simply try the action again—it is assumed that the character has already approached the issue from multiple different angles before truly failing in the roll.
 For example, their failed barter included multiple tiers of money that they were willing to part with.

 Only through powers like a Charm, or by a dramatic change of the scene is a re-roll allowed—for example, the marketplace erupting in a great